Universal Binaries for macOS

 This particular specification looks first in the Frameworks directory of the application before looking for a system framework (the third path is needed on older macOS releases).
 It means that the unbundled JavaNativeFoundation framework will be found if has been bundled with the application in the Contents/Frameworks directory.

-Bundling the framework is not required, but linking to the framework at runtime is necessary to run the native code in the libraries.
+Bundling the JavaNativeFoundation framework is not required, but linking to the framework at runtime is necessary (for releases prior to 2024) to run the native code in the libraries.

 The unbundled JavaNativeFoundation framework may be available here.